 The Galaxy Buds Live’s noise cancellation is ideal for eliminating some small ambient noises and hearing your podcasts a bit more clearly.
 But if you’re trying to block out the heavy noise of a loud household or busy street, you’re probably better off springing for the AirPods Pro or WF-1000XM3.

-Samsung Galaxy Buds Live: Touch controls
+Samsung Galaxy Buds Live review: Touch controls

 Samsung still has some work to do when it comes to getting touch controls right for its earbuds.
 Whereas I found the Galaxy Buds Plus to be too sensitive and prone to accidental inputs, the Buds Live tend to have the opposite problem.